 Construction Zone Accidents

 - Construction workers are already doing their jobs in hazardous conditions.
 Their work is made even more dangerous by negligent and reckless drivers.
-Drivers who won’t obey posted construction speed limit signs, who make unsafe lane changes, or who don’t pay attention to changes in traffic patterns can cost a construction worker their physical health and possibly even their life.
+Drivers who won’t obey posted construction speed limit signs, who make unsafe lane changes, or who don’t pay attention to changes in traffic patterns can cost construction workers their physical health and possibly even their life.

 - Drivers making left-hand turns are often more likely to be involved in serious pedestrian-related traffic accidents.
-A motorist making a left-hand turn typically isn’t using the same degree of care to enter the intersection because they are not traveling across lanes of traffic moving the opposite direction.
+A motorist making a left-hand turn typically isn’t using the same degree of care to enter the intersection because they are not traveling across lanes of traffic moving in the opposite direction.
 They may look both ways but not carefully enough, making it easy to miss a pedestrian crossing the street.

 - Aggressive driving includes speeding, unsafe lane changes, following too closely, and other dangerous driving behaviors.
 These behaviors are inherently reckless.
 They can lead to serious pedestrian-related accidents because of a driver’s lack of awareness and incautious actions.

 - Poor visibility can also contribute to serious pedestrian accidents.
 Pedestrians are much smaller and harder to spot than cars.
 A pedestrian in dark colors, traveling at night, or walking in poor weather conditions can be difficult for a driver to see until it is too late.
-Drivers should always be hypervigilant about pedestrians, but particularly so when conditions make them harder to see.
+Drivers should always be hypervigilant about pedestrians, particularly when conditions make them harder to see.

 COMMON INJURIES SUFFERED IN PEDESTRIAN ACCIDENTS

 Injuries involving a vehicle and a pedestrian can be utterly catastrophic.
-While a driver is somewhat protected by layers of metal, fiberglass, and airbags, a pedestrian has only the clothes on their back to protect them from the impact of a 3,000 pound plus vehicle.
+While a driver is somewhat protected by layers of metal, fiberglass, and airbags, a pedestrian has only the clothes on their back to protect them from the impact of a 3,000-pound-plus vehicle.
 When a motorist hits a pedestrian, even at low speed, the impact can have devastating consequences.

 Pedestrians that survive a run-in with a motorist can find themselves facing serious and debilitating injuries such as: